ZWMiller/gradient_descent_cpp/README.md

 Run:

-You will need to format your CSV like this (with no header):
+You will need to format your CSV like this (with no header).
+The format should be all of the features seperated by commas then the target as the last column also seperated by a comma:

 ```bash
 # feature 1, feature 2, ... feature N, target (this line won't be in the actual file)